waldyrious/abyss/readme.md

 ## Run system from WebStorm:
 1. Run the server.js from file.
 You have to add *--harmony* to the Node parameters in the run config!
 This flag enables ES6 features like *const*.
 If you are on iojs, you don't need `--harmony`.

 1. You can also run `runner.js`.
-This one reloads the server on every file change and rebuilds the client on every client/* file change, so don't use npm run watch with this one.
-However, debugging does not work in it.
+This one reloads the server on every file change, but, debugging does not work in it.

 ## Command line ways to run: